Skip to main content

 • Are the servo connector oriented the right way?
 Hint: Make note of where the orange wire is.

 • Is the battery pack plugged in properly?
-The red wire should align with the + symbol behind the connector pins.
+The red wire should align with the + symbol behind the connector pins and you should see two metal pieces showing through slots in the red plastic housing.

 • If everything looks good, keep going!